 In my desperation, I felt that the board could do more, but I kept hitting dead ends.
 Eventually, I did what I should have done earlier; I entered a time of desperate prayer.
 The Lord answered my prayer by revealing to me that my heart was not right, that I was being ungrateful, and that I needed to look to Him and not people as the true source.
 I felt internally ashamed and repented of my ways.
 Instead of "blaming" my board, I genuinely thanked and appreciated them for the sacrifice of their time.
 Prayer changes you.

 The second way: Changing others.

-In addition to running a nonprofit, I also run a law firm with Wayne.
-One of the pitfalls with business is that sometimes you change your staff.
+In addition to running a nonprofit, I also ran a law firm with my husband and partner Wayne.
+One of the pitfalls with business is that sometimes you have to change your staff.
 Some employees are a good fit, and some are not.
-It is never easy to terminate someone, especially a good person who may be ill suited for the job.
-This act always bring me to my knees for wisdom.
-On more than one occasion while I was praying through these tough decisions, the Lord suddenly opened a door of opportunity for the employee and have them leave without me asking them to.
-This is a great resolution to a somewhat difficult employee matter.
+It is never easy to terminate someone, especially a good person who may be ill-suited for the job.
+This act always brought me to my knees for wisdom.
+On more than one occasion while I was praying through these tough decisions, the Lord suddenly opened a door of opportunity for the employee and they left without me asking them to.
+This was always a welcome resolution to a somewhat difficult employee matter.
 Prayer changes others.

 The third way: Closing doors.

-Would love to hear your thoughts on integrating faith and prayers with work.
+Would love to hear your thoughts on integrating faith and prayers at work.

-#LadyBossWithPurpose #Faithbasedcoach #productlaunch #productlaunchformula #sharongill #sharongillinternational #makeup #beauty #entrepreneur #ladyboss #ladybosswithpurpose #selfconfidence #confidence #positivemindset
+#Faithbasedcoach #sharongill #sharongillinternational #entrepreneur #ladyboss #ladybosswithpurpose #selfconfidence #confidence #positivemindset